Hello!

 I view learning and inference as stochastic dynamics, and study how computational randomness is transformed into statistical performance.

-I am particularly interested in Monte Carlo and optimization algorithms, seen as stochastic processes, and how {weak, structured} {noise, randomization} can improve their statistical performance.
+I am particularly interested in Monte Carlo and stochastic optimization algorithms, seen as stochastic processes, and how their {weak, structured} {noise, randomization} can improve their overall statistical performance.

 Qualifications